 But I recently read “Sacajawea’s Child: The Life and Times of Jean-Baptiste (Pomp) Charbonneau” by Susan M. Colby, and came to a gentler sense of who he was.
 Here’s what I’ve learned:

-Charbonneau was recruited by L&C as an interpreter for Corps of Discovery in 1804-06.
+Charbonneau wanted to work for L&C as an interpreter for Corps of Discovery in 1804-06.
 The language translation chain started with:

 According to Discovering Lewis & Clark, he was paid $818.32* for his work.
 Most privates earned $333.33 for their 33 months of service. *Charbonneau might have received $818.32, while the other civilian, George Drouillard, earned $1,666.66.
 (Barbara Fifer believes Charbonneau was paid $500.33.
 See Wikipedia.)